VidMob/grails-wkhtmltopdf/README.markdown

 Options
 ----------------

-see the following command for all options available:
+See the following command for all options available:

     wkhtmltopdf --extended-help